Computer Sciences Student Orgs

 ColorStack's mission is to increase the attraction, retention, and success of Black, Latinx, and Native American Computer Science majors.
 We want to engage peer-to-peer connections so you can meet students that major in computing fields including computer science, data science, etc. We want to help you secure your next opportunity by sharing jobs, fellowships, and events from your peers and corporate sponsors.
 We want you to be your authentic self as part of a diverse community amongst people who look like you!

-Google Developer Student Club (GDSC)
+Google Developer Student Club *

 Google Developer Student Clubs at UW-Madison is a campus organization led by the University of Wisconsin-Madison students and supported by Google Developers.
 Our mission is to empower students in a peer-to-peer learning environment to develop personally and professionally while fostering positive, scalable social change in our local community and around the world.